 Today, artists are harnessing air as a material and subject matter to unpack urgent issues like climate change, police brutality (most notably, the use of Eric Garner’s last words “I can’t breathe” used in the Black Lives Matter movement), housing rights, historical trauma, and environmental racism.
 By using the kinetic power of air, revealing the global impacts of air pollution, and valuing the significance of the breath, their artworks make air—and its interconnected systems—visible.

-The exhibition is comprised of work by artists, poets, engineers, and designers including Kim Abeles, Ai Weiwei, Naomi Bebo, Elisabeth Bunker, Virginia Catherall, Nicholas Galanin, Graviky Labs, Ed Kosmicki, Merritt Johnson, Julianknxx, Michael Rakowitz, Daan Roosegaarde and Studio Roosegarde, Cara Romero, Diego Romero, Anna Tsouhlarakis, Will Wilson, and local community members.
+The exhibition is comprised of work by Kim Abeles, Ai Weiwei, Naomi Bebo, Elisabeth Bunker, Virginia Catherall, Nicholas Galanin, Graviky Labs, Ed Kosmicki, Merritt Johnson, Julianknxx, Michael Rakowitz, Daan Roosegaarde and Studio Roosegaarde, Cara Romero, Diego Romero, Anna Tsouhlarakis, Will Wilson, and local community members.